 The British Queen Elizabeth II is depicted in profile with her royal tiara on the obverse side of the coins.
 That is meant to symbolize Australia’s unwavering allegiance to the crown and the British Commonwealth.
 The words "ELIZABETH II" and "AUSTRALIA" are engraved along the upper left and right edge of the coin.
-The year of mintage, face value, weight and purity information appear along the lower edge on the coins of the 3rd Lunar series.
+The face value, weight and purity information appear along the lower edge on the coins of the 3rd Lunar series.
 The year of mintage appeared at that spot as well on the coins of the 2nd Lunar series (the coins of the 3rd series now show the year of mintage on the reverse side).
 The Lunar coins of the 1st series only displayed the coin's face value along the lower edge on the obverse side of the coins.
-The year of mintage, weight and purity info appears on the reverse side of the coins of the 1st series.
+The year of mintage, weight and purity info appeared on the reverse side of the coins of the 1st series.

 The Perth Mint started the 1st series of the Australian Silver Lunar coins in 1999 with the "Year of the Rabbit" coins.
 The silver coins were initially available in denominations of 1 kg, 10 oz, 2 oz, 1 oz and 1/2 oz.
 In 2004, 1/2 kg and 5 oz silver coins were added.
 A heavy 10 kg version of the Australian Silver Lunar coin was added to the series in 2006.
 From 2008 until 2010, only the 1 kg, 2 oz and 1 oz Lunar coins of the 1st series were still minted, parallel to the 2nd Silver Lunar series that already started in 2008.